International court halts Pakistan execution of Indian 'spy'

 In its petition to the court, India requested that Pakistan's sentencing of Jadhav be declared illegal and Islamabad directed to "release the convicted Indian national" in the event Pakistan does not annul its domestic judgment in the wake of the ICJ's ruling.

 Sartaj Aziz, foreign affairs adviser to Pakistan's Prime Minister, said the government was "examining this issue."

-He gave no other comment.
+On Twitter, Pakistan Defense Minister Khawaja Asif said India's letter to the ICJ was an "attempt to divert attention (from) state sponsored terrorism" in Pakistan.

 History of spying